marcusziade/igscraper/scripts/README.md

 The script will:
 - Start a local HTTP server in the docs directory
+- Make the site accessible from any device on your network
+- Display both local and network URLs for access
 - Automatically open your default browser
 - Display the documentation site with full theme switching functionality

 Press `Ctrl+C` to stop the server.

+**Network Access**: The server is accessible from other devices on your network using the displayed network URL (e.g., `http://192.168.1.100:8888`).